-Since 2022, the KDIGO guideline for the treatment of diabetes mellitus in chronic kidney disease recommends treatment with an SGLT2 inhibitor for patients with type 2 diabetes, chronic kidney disease and a GFR of 20 ml/min per 1.73m2 or more.3
+Since 2022, the KDIGO guideline for the treatment of diabetes mellitus in chronic kidney disease recommends treatment with an SGLT2 inhibitor for patients with type 2 diabetes, chronic kidney disease and a GFR of 20 ml/min per 1.73m or more.

-The German NVL type 2 Diabetes recommends the use of SGLT2 inhibitors or GLP-1 receptor agonists (GLP-1-RA), especially in patients with high cardiovascular risk or manifest cardiovascular disease.4 In the relevant sub-population, about 35% of the patients had a previous cardiovascular disease at the start of the study.
+The German NVL type 2 Diabetes recommends the use of SGLT2 inhibitors or GLP-1 receptor agonists (GLP-1-RA), especially in patients with high cardiovascular risk or manifest cardiovascular disease.
+In the relevant sub-population, approx. 46% (FIGARO-DKD) and approx. 63% (FIDELIO-DKD) of the patients had a previous cardiovascular disease at the start of the study.
+There are no recommendations for SGLT2 inhibitors in the NVL for a GFR of < 30 ml/min per 1.73m.

-In addition, the G - BA determined a considerable additional benefit of dapagliflozin for patients with CKD without symptomatic, chronic heart failure as a comorbidity in its resolution of 17 February 2022.
+In addition, the G BA determined a considerable additional benefit of dapagliflozin for patients with CKD without symptomatic, chronic heart failure as a comorbidity in its resolution of 17 February 2022.

 Given the current evidence, comprehensive transferability to the current healthcare context would have required a correspondingly extensive use of SGLT2 inhibitors - particularly dapagliflozin for the treatment of CKD - within the studies.
 However, in the FIGARO-DKD and FIDELIO-DKD studies, patient-individual antidiabetic therapy was possible, with no restrictions on the choice of medicinal therapies.
-Treatment with SGLT2 inhibitors/ GLP-1-RA was allowed within the study and the percentage of patients in the comparator arm receiving an SGLT2 inhibitor/ GLP-1-RA was 16-17% in each of the FIDELIO-DKD and FIGARO-DKD studies, newly initiated antidiabetic therapy with SGLT2 inhibitors/ GLP-1-RA was included in 22.6% of patients in the FIDELIO-DKD study and 28.9% in the FIGARO-DKD study.
+Treatment with SGLT2 inhibitors/ GLP-1-RA was allowed within the study and the percentage of patients in the comparator arm receiving an SGLT2 inhibitor/ GLP-1-RA was 11-13% in each of the FIDELIO-DKD and FIGARO-DKD studies, newly initiated antidiabetic therapy with SGLT2 inhibitors/ GLP-1-RA was included in 16.4% of patients in the FIDELIO-DKD study and 23.9% in the FIGARO-DKD study.

-Overall, about 60% of the study participants started a new antidiabetic therapy in the course of the studies, so that it can be assumed that a patient-individual review and adjustment of the antidiabetic therapy took place.
-However, the mean HbA1c value, which was 7.8 per cent at the start of the start of the study, remained constant over the course of the study.
+Overall, about 65% of the study participants started a new antidiabetic therapy in the course of the studies, so that it can be assumed that a patient-individual review and adjustment of the antidiabetic therapy took place.
+However, the mean HbA1c value, which was 7.7 (FIDELIO-DKD) and 7.5-7.6 (FIGARO-DKD) per cent at the start of the study, remained constant throughout the study.